ansible/workshops/exercises/ansible_network/5-explore-controller/README.md

 ### Step 2: Examine the Automation controller Inventory

-An inventory is required for Red Hat Automation controller to be able to run jobs.
+An inventory is required for Automation controller to be able to run jobs.
 An inventory is a collection of hosts against which jobs may be launched, the same as an Ansible inventory file.
-In addition, Red Hat Automation controller can make use of an existing configuration management data base (cmdb) such as ServiceNow or Infoblox DDI.
+In addition, Automation controller can make use of an existing configuration management data base (cmdb) such as ServiceNow or Infoblox DDI.

 > More info on Inventories in respect to Automation controller can be found in the [documentation here](https://docs.ansible.com/ansible-tower/latest/html/userguide/inventories.html)